 I recommend that you wear waterproof clothing such as a rain jacket, rain pants and maybe even a poncho.
 Waterproof shoes and socks are also helpful as well, as there’s nothing worse than walking around all day in shoes and socks that are soaking wet.

 You also want to avoid wearing any type of cotton underneath your waterproof clothing, as it will soak up water unlike any other type of fabric.
-Instead, your best bet is to wear something more water resistant such as Merino wool or polyester.
+Instead, your best bet is to wear something more water-resistant such as Merino wool or polyester.

 If you think it’s going to rain multiple days on your camping trip, then you need to pack at least two sets of waterproof clothing.
-Just make sure that when you take off your first set of wet clothes that you leave them outside of your tent to prevent moisture and condensation from forming inside.
+Just make sure that when you take off your first set of wet clothes you leave them outside of your tent to prevent moisture and condensation from forming inside.

 I recommend setting up a clothesline outside of your tent and under your tarp to help with drying your clothes out.
 Especially if you have a fire built outside.